ischemaview/phonegap-plugin-push-2/README.md

+# Overview
+This is a forked version of [phonegap/phonegap-plugin-push](https://github.com/phonegap/phonegap-plugin-push) which adds the ability to override silence, vibrate, and Do Not Disturb settings on iPhone for critical alerts.

 # DEPRECATED

 This project is not under active development.
 Folks who are users of this plugin should switch to using [cordova-plugin-push](https://github.com/havesource/cordova-plugin-push) which is a fork of this project.